The Best Security Systems for Rural Homes in 2025

 System Communication

-While ADT’s redundancy makes sure its monitoring service is always online, the security system’s cellular backup made sure we’re always connected to those facilities.
+While ADT’s redundancy makes sure its monitoring service is always online, the security system’s cellular backup makes sure we’re always connected to those facilities.
 The technician connected our ADT control panel to Wi-Fi to access features like home automation and live video access, but he also informed us that should the Wi-Fi go down during an alarm event, the control panel’s cellular chip would take over.
 Just to make sure, we unplugged our router during one of our break-in simulations.
 True to the technician’s word, the alarm still went through and we got a call from ADT shortly after.

 Of course, some rural homes may not get good cellular service, either.
 If you have an active landline, we suggest talking to ADT’s customer support to find out if the company can offer a landline security system in your area.